 If you’re a parent or spend any time with small children, you know how expensive diapers and wipes are.
 Not only are baby wipes tough on the wallet, but you may also have a hard time finding them these days with the shortage of paper products and trend of bulk-buying we are all experiencing.
+And then there are times when you simple forget to bring them – especially during those frazzled moments when you’re traveling with your baby, perhaps for the first time.
 The good news is you can make your own baby wipes with products that you probably already have lying around the house.
 We’ve outlined the steps and necessary supplies below so you can get your DIY on and make some of those highly-sought-after wipes.

 The first thing you will need for DIY baby wipes is a roll of paper towels.
 We recommend using a thicker variety so you end up with a durable wipe.
 If you can’t find paper towels, since those are in high demand right now, too, you can use reusable cloths.
 You will also need boiled or distilled water and a gentle cleanser like castile soap, baby shampoo, or baby wash.
 The next supply you will need is a baby-friendly oil to keep your baby’s skin from drying out.
 Coconut oil works well, and you can use olive oil if need be.
 The last item you need is a storage container.
 You can reuse an old wipe container, a food storage container, or a large jar with a wide mouth.
 Whatever container you choose, just be sure it has a tight-fitting lid and it will work just fine.